Van-Nostrand/chessboard/README.md

 # Chess!
 This is a project that has haunted me since College.
 I originally tried to do it in Java but screwed it up at the time.
 After, I was too busy to get around to finishing it.
 I've thought about it many times over the years so I figured I'd try to finish it for fun.

-### Where it's at (August 3 2020)
+### Where it's at (August 11 2020)
-I've built a rudimentary "pawn promotion menu".
-It's functional... in the process of styling it
+I've reimplemented the basics of the game using canvas elements and svg paths. will continue pursuing this. implemented hooks in some elements

 ### Todo: for now
 * focus on styling for the next few days